 I am going to have a child.
 What should I do to register the birth of my child?

 Registering the birth of a child takes places at your gemeente (municipality) in the city where your baby is born.
 This must be done within three working days from the date of the birth of the baby.
 If the birth occurs over a weekend or public holiday, you must register the birth on the first available working day.
 This service is provided free of charge.
 Normally the partner is required to register the birth; however, if this is not possible, e.g. because the father is not known, then somebodyb else who was present at the birth (such as a family member) may undertake this duty.
-If you are not married, it is advisable for the father to recognise the unborn child prior to its birth.
+If you are not married, it is suggested the father recognises the unborn child prior to its birth.
 This can be done at the townhall in the town where the baby will be born.
 If this is not done beforehand, then the mother will have to accompany the father to the townhall after birth.

 The Registrar of Births, Deaths, Marriages and Registered Partnerships will draw up a birth certificate.
 This is the legal proof of the child’s birth.
 You may also want to request an international birth certificate which can be issued for a fee.

 Which documents should I bring to register the birth of my newborn child?

 Registering the birth of a child takes places at the gemeente where your child was born (municipality).
 Please bring the following documents:

 - Valid passport or identity card (ID card) of the person registering the birth.
 Or a driving license if the person registering the birth lives in the municipality where the birth is being registered